7248510/Notes/VisualStudioCode.md

 Remove the Python extension

 ## Using MSVC without extensions
+### What your losing
  * Disabling the IntelliSense engine takes away a lot of features/functionality but the syntax    highlighting works :)
  * You cannot debug in VSC if you use this trick
  * The terminal tab displays powershell, after you type a character the tab reverts to cmd
-* If you want debugging functinality follow the offical guide
+ * If you want debugging functionality follow the offical guide
-* If you'd like normal debugging/source code level?
-Use Visual Studio community's debugger or fix the extension
-* Alternative windows debuggers(these will show assembly) include Windbg, Ollydbg, Cutter, x64 debugger, Immunity Debugger
 <br>In the event Microsoft's C/C++ extension doesn't add cl/MSVC or you'd like to use MSVC without the extension here's a guide.
 <br>Using the windows search bar look up "Developer Command Prompt for VS 2019", right click the shortcut and view the target.
 <br>The target field should match below, unless you changed the install directory, the same steps apply.